-The TOE is a 640 x 640 routing system, which provides connection of 640 optical inputs located on the upper and lower card cage ports to any or all of the 640 optical outputs located on the same upper and lower card cage ports.
-The TOE consists of 32 Data Input and Output Cards having 20 optical input and output ports.
-The TOE supports any combination of legacy Velocity VX based IO cards or the new TLX IO cards.
-The 32 Data Input and Output Cards installed in the upper and lower card cages can be used to connect any of the 640 inputs, in one direction, to any output or multiple outputs.
-Any combination of Transmitter Port - forward channel to Receiver Port - forward channel or Receiver Port - back channel to Transmitter Port back channel are supported.
-Each of the 32 Data Input and Output Cards connects to each of eight 160x160 switch cards through a passive backplane.
+The TOE is a single matrix routing system, which provides connection of 48 optical inputs to any or all of the 48 optical outputs.
+The TOE consists of 2 Data Input/Output Cards having 24 optical input and Output ports each.
+The TOE supports any combination of legacy Velocity VX based IO cards or TLX IO cards.
+The 2 data Input and Output Cards installed can be used to connect any of the 48 inputs, in one direction, to any output or multiple outputs.
+Any combination of Transmitter Port - forward channel to Receiver Port - forward channel or Receiver Port -back channel to Transmitter Port back channel are supported.
+Each of the 2 data Input and Output Cards connect to a 48 x 48 switch on the backplane.
 The TOE allows for remote operation of shared computers using sets of shared peripherals, dynamically connecting (switching) physical ports on a particular computer to a particular shared peripheral set.